-David Nutt, professor of neuropsychopharmacology at Imperial College London

-6. Quit Addiction

 Did you know that the founder of Alchoholics Anonymous wanted a dose of LSD to be the first step of the program?
 He stopped pursuing this line when it began to upset other members of AA but he was certainly onto something and psychedelics are now being used to treat all kinds of addictions, with incredible success stories.
 Ibogaine, a psychedelic from Africa, seems to be the go-to for matters of heroin and opiate addiction, with ayahuasca also used to treat heroin, cocaine and alcohol addictions.
-Psilocybin and LSD are also now being used to treat addictions to tobacco and alcohol, whilst microdosing on them is helping to wean people off addictive anti-depressants like adderall and ritalin.
+Psilocybin and LSD are also now being used to treat addictions to tobacco and alcohol, whilst microdosing is helping to wean people off addictive anti-depressants like adderall and ritalin.
 It seems that whatever your addiction, there’s a psychedelic to help.

 Well now the science is coming through from all sides and telling us that this school of substances have much to offer us and an increasing number of people are learning of their incredible potential.
-With a little research you will find that people all over the world, for thousands of years, have indeed been using psychedelic drugs as tools for change, education, growth and inspiration, and are continuing to do so today.
+With a little research you will find that people all over the world, for thousands of years, have indeed been using psychedelic substances as tools for change, education, growth and inspiration, and are continuing to do so today.
 There continues to be a growing number of people taking back the reins to their own consciousness and using these tools for growth and empowerment in what seems to be a psychedelic renaissance.
 Will you be part of it?

-The edited text is below.
+A later crawl shows:

 David Nutt, professor of neuropsychopharmacology at Imperial College London